ClusterFights/MunchMan/Level_4_Blinky/README.md

 ## TODO

 * **[DONE]** Add support for variable length strings to md5core.

+Supports hashing variables length strings from 2 to 55 characters.

 * **[DONE]** Add a dedicated Done and Match signals to the 8-bit bus.

+This change really improved the throughput on the bus.
+It used to run at about 5MB/sec now it is about 20MB/sec!

+* Sort manifest by files size in ascending order.
+* Disregard sending strings that contain newlines.
+* Add **close** command to disconnect from parallel bus
 * Expand parallel bus to 16-bits.
 * Switch to shielded cable between RPI and FPGA.
 * Experiment with the -Os optimization flag.
 * Switch from RPI 3 Model B to RPI Model B+
-* Disregard sending strings that contain newlines.
-* Sort manifest by files size in ascending order.